SenseLogic/SPARK/README.md

 The template files are located in the **PROJECT** folder, and have no external code dependency except from **VISTA**, a front-end framework.

-Its build chain uses the following tools :
+The project build chain uses the following tools :

 *   [Flex](https://github.com/senselogic/FLEX)
     *   to fix the placeholder identifiers when instantiating the project.